arya-vinayak/MemeGen/README.md

-# Meme Generator
+# React Vite Meme Generator Web App

-This is a simple custom meme generator web app built with React and Vite.
+Welcome to the React Vite Meme Generator Web App!
+This project provides a basic setup for creating custom memes using React and Vite.

 ## Features